 While open-back headphones aren’t recommended for beginners, here are some good examples:

-Item 6: Studio Monitor Speakers
+Essential Item 6: Studio Monitor Speakers

 Studio monitors (speakers) are designed to provide well-balanced, accurate sound representation with a flatter frequency response.
 This helps you to make better mixing decisions when you edit your tracks down the road.

 If you are mixing sound by yourself, you would probably be the only person listening to your mixes in your control room on the studio monitors.